Ian-Sinclair/Robotics-Frontier_Exploration/README.md

 ## Summary

-The project focuses on implementing an autonomous navigation system capable of detecting and exploring frontiers efficiently in unknown environments.
+Intelligent Frontier Exploration is an autonomous navigation system designed to detect and explore frontiers efficiently in unknown environments.
 A frontier is defined as the boundary where known unoccupied space meets unknown space.
-The goal is to segment these frontiers into distinct regions and navigate through them systematically to explore the entire map in the least amount of time.
+Utilizing edge detection techniques and connected component analysis algorithms, the system segments frontiers into distinct clusters, enabling systematic exploration of the entire map while minimizing exploration time.
+Leveraging the TurtleBot 3 Waffle Pi model in the Gazebo simulation environment, the project integrates obstacle avoidance mechanisms and advanced path planning algorithms to ensure smooth navigation.

 <div style="text-align:center;">
   <img src="misc/images/demo2.gif" alt="Turtle Bot Navigation Demo" width="49%">